 Charell pushed away Sam’s crutch with a limp hand.

 “True.”
 He replied simply.

 The two of them sat quietly in each other’s company.
-Neither of them concerned about one another, they just sat as old friends.
-Charell tried on multiple occasions to rise from her bed, but each time she moved she was caught by the crutch of Sam, and a stern look, but no words.
+Neither of them was concerned about one another; they just sat as old friends.
+Charell tried on multiple occasions to rise from her bed, but each time she moved, she was caught by the crutch of Sam and a stern look but no words.